About the Rail Fund

 While generally safe, the transportation of dangerous goods like crude oil can pose risks to communities, the environment, and the economy.
 The Rail Fund was created in response to the Lac-Mégantic rail disaster in 2013.

-In the event of a major rail accident involving crude oil, the Rail Fund protects anyone affected, as well as taxpayers, from bearing the cost of damages, losses, and response efforts.
+In the event of a major rail accident involving crude oil, the Rail Fund is available to pay for all remaining eligible claims.
+It also protects taxpayers from bearing the cost of damages, losses, and response efforts.

 Our service commitment